-The publication and promotion of content drives organic website traffic from search engines, increases your qualified lead pool, and empowers your sales team to close more deals faster.
+The publication and promotion of content drives organic website traffic from search engines, gets you found on social media, increases your qualified lead pool, and empowers your sales team to close more deals faster.

 Content marketing isn’t just blogging.
 You can’t publish articles three times a week and call it a content marketing strategy.
 For content marketing to be effective, you need to have your sales and marketing teams come together to determine what content needs to be created.

-Your content should be questions that your sales team receives and topics that will help someone understand the options to solve their problem, all with an informational and helpful approach.
+Your content should focus on questions that your sales team receives and topics that will help someone understand the options to solve their problem, all with an informational and helpful approach.
 Then you must determine how you’re going to address these topics.

 Content marketing isn't just trying everything and seeing what works.
 Are you going to create a video?
 Write a detailed blog?
 Update your website to transparently show the answer?
 There is no point in purchasing a content marketing tool without knowing exactly what you're going to do with it.